US retailers hope higher pay will buy more efficient workers

 It’s unclear whether retailers’ efforts will be enough to boost the overall productivity of America’s workforce, which has been mired in anemic growth since the Great Recession.
 Productivity — output per hour worked — is critical to rising living standards.
 An economy can expand only as fast as its working age population and the growth in worker productivity.

 Though U.S. productivity has picked up a bit this year, it grew just 1.3 percent in the July-September quarter from a year earlier.
 That’s only about half the pace of the 1990s and early 2000s.

 Mooyah, a hamburger chain with 80 restaurants mostly in the South, is responding to higher wages by reconfiguring its new restaurants to enable cooks to function like basketball players — pivoting on one foot when necessary but mostly remaining in place.
 During peak hours, this system is intended to enable five employees to do work that now requires up to nine.
 (Mooyah is owned by the private equity firm Balmoral Funds.)

 “They need to do everything without steps,” said Michael Mabry, Mooyah’s chief operating officer.

 How all this affects most workers isn’t quite clear.

 Eric Hoffman, who worked at Walmart distribution centers for 13 years, is all too familiar with a darker side of companies seeking to boost productivity.
 Hoffman, 33, used to enjoy his job loading cases onto a shipping dock for Walmart, most recently in Winter Haven, Florida.
-He earned $21.90 an hour and received bonuses for exceeding production quotas.

 But over the past year, he said, managers raised quotas and shortened the time available to do tasks.
 And there was an added pressure, too: Management, Hoffman said, told workers they had to “beat Amazon.”